flowerysong/ansible-flowerysong.hvault/README.md

 ## Supported Ansible Versions

-This collection is tested with Python 3.8 on ansible-base 2.10, ansible-core 2.11, and ansible-core devel.
+This collection is tested against the stable-2.11 and devel branches of ansible-core.
 Other versions may or may not work.

+Controller-only plugins like lookups are tested with Python 3.6, 3.7, 3.8, and 3.9.
+Modules are tested with the same versions, plus Python 2.7.

 ## Supported Vault Versions